dokzlo13/dice_roller/README.md

 d20advantage = DropLowest(2@Dice(20))  # by default, drops 1 lowest dice of 2 dice rolled.
 ```

+Using `DropLowest` will have sense only when you use it with multiple dices, created with `@` operator.
+If you use it with one dice, outcome rolls will always be 0, because modifier drops single roll from 1: `DropLowest(Dice(20)) ~ 0`

+You can override amount of tries and amount of rolls, which will dropped from final roll:

 ```python
 from dice_roller import Dice, dl  # dl is alias for DropLowest